Skip to content

 LS+ Concept car.

 I like cars and bikes, but I’m not knowledgeable about them.
-That’s a pity because I wanted to tell you something useful.
-Did you know I don’t even have a driving license?
-But I do love taking their photos.
-That is something I can do.
-Here is some stuff that got my attention.
+That’s a pity because I wanted to write something useful.
+Did you know I don’t even have a driver’s license?
+But I love taking their photos.
+These vehicles got my attention.

 Tokyo Motor Show 2017 AMG Mercedes